temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::

-## Retry Policy
+## Exploring the Retry Policy

 Temporal makes your software durable and fault tolerant by default which allows you to code more reliable systems.

 If an Activity fails, Temporal Workflows automatically retries the failed Activity by default.
-You can also customize how those retries happen through the Retry Policy.
+You can also customize how those retries happen through the [Retry Policy](https://docs.temporal.io/dev-guide/python/features#activity-retries).

 At the top of the `MoneyTransfer` Workflow Definition, you'll see a Retry Policy defined that looks like this: